machal/cssmine-content/css3-multicolumn.md

 -------

-Let's define a column width using the `column-width: 15em` declaration and a gap between columns using the `column-gap: 2em` declaration.
+Let's define a column width using the `column-width: 15em` declaration and a gap between columns using `column-gap: 2em`.

-You will also find a vertical line example at the following link – `column-rule:
+You can see a vertical line example – `column-rule: 1px dotted #ddd` at the link below.
-1px dotted #ddd`.

 If you resize the browser window and there is not enough space for multiple columns, the browser itself will lose the multi-column layout.